rachelsanders/Flask-FeatureFlags/README.md

     feature_flags = FeatureFlagExtension(app)

-In your Flask app.config, create a ``FEATURE_FLAG`` dictionary, and add any features you want as keys.
+In your Flask app.config, create a ``FEATURE_FLAGS`` dictionary, and add any features you want as keys.

 For example, to have 'unfinished_feature' hidden in production but active in development: